 We are a small school situated in a beautiful location adjacent to Tilgate Forest on the edge of Pease Pottage village.
 We were formerly known as Warninglid Primary, but relocated to our new site in August 2021 and now occupy a stunning new school building in the Woodgate development at Pease Pottage.

-We currently have approximately 70 children on roll, in three classes, from Reception to Year 6.
-Our classes are small which is great for learning and the good news is we currently have spaces in all classes, so if you are thinking of changing your child's school or you are looking for your child's first school then please give us a call to arrange a visit.
+We currently have approximately 106 children on roll, in five classes, from Reception to Year 6 as well as a nursery accommodating 20 children per session.
+Our classes are relatively small which is great for learning and we occasionally have spaces in our year groups, so if you are thinking of changing your child's school or you are looking for your child's first school, then please give us a call.
 We accept children from out of catchment as well as from our local area.

 School Office : 01444 461329.